hokindeng/DanceGRPO/README.md

 - [DDPO-Pytorch](https://github.com/kvablack/ddpo-pytorch)

 We thank the authors for their contributions to the community!

+We actively maintain a curated list of the latest research papers on visual generation alignment.
+Explore the collection [here](https://github.com/XueZeyue/Awesome-Visual-Generation-Alignment-Survey).

 ## Citation
 If you use DanceGRPO for your research, please cite our paper: